gireeshcse/gireeshcse.github.io/blog/cs/snowflake.md

   - fileds enclosed in quotes but has a leading space before opening quoattion character for each field , snowflake reads the leading space rather than the opening quotation character as the beginning of the field.
 The quotation characters are interpreted as string data.
 * Removing loaded data files

+  - Improves load performance, because it reduces the no. of files that COPY commands must scan to verify whether existing files in a stage were loaded already.
   - Using PURGE copy option.
   - Using REMOVE command
     ```